 - Non-citizens convicted of certain aggravated felonies face deportation from the U.S.

-In this article, our Las Vegas felony lawyers answer frequently-asked-questions about “felony” crimes in Nevada.
-We discuss definitions, penalties, record sealing waiting time frames, and immigration consequences.
+In this article, our Las Vegas felony lawyers answer frequently-asked questions.
 Click on a topic to go to that section:

 - 1. What are felonies in Nevada?

-- 2. What are felony penalties in Nevada?
+- 2. What are the penalties in Nevada?

-- 3. Can I get a jury trial for a felony charge in Nevada?
+- 3. Can I get a jury trial in Nevada?

 - 4. Can I get felonies sealed in Nevada?

-Nevada has five categories of felonies.
-They are (ranging from the most major crimes to the most minor):
+Under NRS 193.130, Nevada has five categories of felony offenses.
+They are (ranging from the most serious crimes to the most minor):

-- Category A felonies in Nevada, such as murder or sexual assault
+- Category A felonies, such as first- or second-degree murder or sexual assault

-- Category B felonies in Nevada, such as robbery or home invasion
+- Category B felonies, such as reckless driving with substantial injury, robbery or home invasion

-- Category C felonies in Nevada, such as violating a protection order or internet stalking
+- Category C felonies, such as violating a protection order, domestic violence with strangulation, battery with substantial bodily harm, or internet stalking

-- Category D felonies in Nevada, such as forgery or unpaid casino markers
+- Category D felonies, such as involuntary manslaughter, forgery or unpaid casino markers

-- Category E felonies in Nevada, such as a first- or second-offense of marijuana possession of more than one (1) ounce
+- Category E felonies, such as a first- or second offense of marijuana possession of more than 1 ounce

 Category A felonies carry: